jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (4B) A registered person may choose to use, for making adjustments to which sections 21A to 21H apply, a fair and reasonable method of calculating adjustments that is—
   (a) agreed with the Commissioner by the registered person:
   (b) agreed with the Commissioner by an industry association, if the method is intended by the Commissioner and the industry association to be available to a person such as the registered person:
-  (c) published by the Commissioner and is available to the person in that publication.
+  (c) published by the Commissioner and is available to the person.
 (5) In determining the extent of percentage actual use and percentage intended use of a motor vehicle, a registered person may refer to a logbook as provided for in sections DE 6 to DE 11 of the Income Tax Act 2007.

 ### 21A When adjustments required